The Utah Bar Exam

 Results and Pass Rates

-You'll notice that The Utah Bar Exam's repeater pass rates are substantially lower than the first-timer pass rates, especially for the July 2022 exam.
+You'll notice that The Utah Bar Exam's repeater pass rates are substantially lower than the first-timer pass rates.
 This discrepancy between first-timer and repeater pass rates is common across all jurisdictions and is likely due to the fact that many who fail their first bar exam don't change the way they study.

 Exam | Overall Pass Rate |